 People today often remark that their whole lives are on their cell phones.
 Unfortunately, too many lives have been lost because of the distractions of using a phone while behind the wheel of a motor vehicle.
 That’s the heart of the message of “It Can Wait.”

-With recent studies showing that seven in 10 people are still using their smartphones while at the wheel and a startling number of drivers snap selfies or video chat, Attorney General Peter F. Kilmartin kicked off the "It Can Wait" campaign at Exeter West Greenwich High School this morning to educate teen drivers on the dangers and consequences of distracted driving.
+With recent studies showing that seven in 10 people are still using their smartphones while at the wheel and a startling number of drivers snap selfies or video chat, Attorney General Peter F. Kilmartin is using the "It Can Wait" campaign to educate teen drivers on the dangers and consequences of distracted driving.

-Now in its fourth year, Attorney General Kilmartin is once again joining partners the Rhode Island State Police (RISP), the Rhode Island Department of Transportation (RIDOT), and AT&T to bring the "It Can Wait" campaign to schools throughout Rhode Island.
+Now in its sixth year, Attorney General Kilmartin is once again joining partners the Rhode Island State Police (RISP), and AT&T to bring the "It Can Wait" campaign to schools throughout Rhode Island.

-If you are interested in having Attorney General Kilmartin bring the “It Can Wait” campaign to your school, please contact (401) 274-4400, ext 2007 or via email by clicking here.
+If you are interested in having Attorney General Kilmartin bring the “It Can Wait” campaign to your school, please contact Donna Kirwan, Assistant Public Information Officer, at (401) 274-4400, ext 2268 or via email by clicking here.